infobloxopen/terraform-provider-infoblox/examples/Azure/README.md

 ### Note
 ```
 Need to create forward-mapping and reverse-mapping zones manually for creation of DNS records in DNS View.
-A parent network/network container has to be in existence before requesting next available network from it.
+A parent network container has to be in existence before requesting next available network from it.
 ```

 # Running the Resource